igrigorik/http-2/README.md

 ### Server push

-An HTTP 2 server can [send multiple replies](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#HTTP2_PUSH) to a single client request.
+An HTTP/2 server can [send multiple replies](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#HTTP2_PUSH) to a single client request.
 To do so, first it emits a "push promise" frame which contains the headers of the promised resource, followed by the response to the original request, as well as promised resource payloads (which may be interleaved).
 A simple example is in order:

 ```ruby
 conn = HTTP2::Server.new